How to Cure & Store Potatoes

 Step 1: Dry the Potatoes

-After harvesting potatoes, leave them in a well-ventilated spot out of the sun to dry out.
-One option is to leave them in the garden on top of the soil, covered to avoid direct sunlight.
-You could also put them in a shady spot outside or even inside your house.
-The most important thing to remember during this time is that potatoes need to stay out of the sunlight.
-Potatoes exposed to sunlight tend to get green skin–something that can be slightly toxic when eaten.
+You could also put them in a shady spot outside or inside your house.
+The most important thing to remember during this time is that potatoes must stay out of the sunlight.
+Potatoes exposed to sunlight tend to get green skin, which can be slightly toxic when eaten.
 To learn more about this occurrence, check out the article on the National Gardening Association’s Learning Library.

 Your potatoes should be dry after just a day or two.

-After the potatoes have dried , brush as much of the dirt off as possible.
-Not only does this save time when washing before using the potato, but it enables you to see any imperfections the potato may have.
 I noticed the first time I harvested potatoes that I had gouged a couple with the tines of my pitchfork.
 These potatoes needed to be eaten sooner rather than later.
-It also gives you a chance to see if there is any damage from pests–I lost a couple from worms this year.
-Save the potatoes that are in the best shape for storage, and set aside any damaged potatoes to use as soon as possible.
+It also allows you to see if there is any damage from pests–I lost a couple from worms this year.
+Save the potatoes in the best storage shape, and set aside any damaged potatoes to use as soon as possible.

 clean potatoes for storing